DongYuls/DongYuls.github.io/about.md

 <u>Dong Yul Oh</u>, Jihang Kim, and Kyong Joon Lee.
 "Longitudinal Change Detection on Chest X-rays using Geometric Correlation Maps." *The 22th International Conference on Medical Image Computing and Computer-Assisted Intervention*.
 2019.

 <u>Dong Yul Oh</u>, Youngjune Kim, …, and Won Chang.
-"Low-Contrast Detectability of Image-based Denoising Algorithm using Deep Learning in CT: A 12-Reader Study Comparing with Advanced Modeled Iterative Reconstruction and Filtered Back Projection" *The 75th Korean Congress of Radiology*.
+"Low-Contrast Detectability of Image-based Denoising Algorithm using Deep Learning in CT: A 12-Reader Study Comparing with Advanced Modeled Iterative Reconstruction and Filtered Back Projection" *The 105th Radiological Society of North America*.
 2019.

 Yejin Jeon, Kyeore Lee, <u>Dong Yul Oh</u>, …, and Leonard Sunwoo.
 "Impact of Bilateral Correlation Map on Diagnostic Accuracy of Maxillary Sinusitis on Convetional Radiograph using Deep Learning." *The 75th Korean Congress of Radiology*.
 2019.